bucketfulofsunshine/Lunia-For-Good-Parties/README.md

 ### Q: Any known bugs?

 A: *Yes*.
 This literally steals Dorn's TOB quest & alters the content so Lunia can be accessed without him.
-That means, if you have Dorn in your party, the quest **won't start**.
-And, if the mod is installed, then Dorn's normal quest won't function as intended. *Please* don't install this if you intend to use him as a companion.
+That means, if you have Dorn in your party, the quest **won't start** even if you otherwise meet the requirements.

 ### Q: So would this break custom companion interjections?

-A: In theory no. The vanilla talks I bypass have new file names.
-That means you won't see the companion interjections at all.
-Any talks that check for the AreaName ("OH5500") will still fire though.
-And will have tonal discrepancies.
-All of this will cease being a problem in V2.0 since I'll be renaming both the area & all the scripts / characters I use.
+A: In theory, no. The vanilla dialogues I use have new branches attached to them.
+That means you won't see the companion interjections unless they check for these new branches.
+Any talks that check for the AreaName ("OH5500") will still fire though - and will have tonal discrepancies without crossmod.

 ### Q: Any future plans?